 How do I get a cruise ship job?

-As a minimum, you will need to:
+At a minimum, you'll need to:

 • be 21 years old